 Accordingly, for an investor to be able to commence an ICSID arbitration claim against a state, it must first locate and trigger an arbitration agreement with the state providing for ICSID arbitration.
 The agreement to ICSID arbitration is most commonly found in private contracts with states (or state bodies) and in treaties between states, such as in BITs and MITs.
-In respect of the latter, such treaties contain unilateral offers to arbitrate, which qualifying investors can invoke provided the requisite conditions are satisfied.42 c.
+In respect of the latter, such treaties contain unilateral offers to arbitrate, which qualifying investors can invoke provided the requisite conditions are satisfied.40 c.
 The role of the Annulment Committee

-As explained above, the ICSID Convention provides for a "self-contained system" for the review of awards rendered by ICSID tribunals.43 Under Article 52, an ICSID tribunal's determination on matters of jurisdiction or on the merits of a dispute may be challenged by way of a request for annulment.44 The grounds for annulment are exhaustively listed and relate to the (i) proper constitution of the tribunal, (ii) the tribunal manifestly exceeding its powers, (iii) corruption of the tribunal, (iv) serious departure from a fundamental rule of procedure or (v) failure to state reasons on which the award is based.
-The procedure ensures finality of the ICSID arbitral process.
-The award cannot, for instance, be re-considered by national courts.45
+As explained above, the ICSID Convention provides for a 'self-contained system' for the review of awards rendered by ICSID tribunals.
+41 Under article 52, an ICSID tribunal's determination on matters of jurisdiction or on the merits of a dispute may be challenged by way of a request for annulment.
+42 The grounds for annulment are exhaustively listed and related to the (i) proper